apache/kyuubi/docs/deployment/high_availability_guide.md

 - If you use a random port for Kyuubi server

-  You can just start the new Kyuubi Server, then runing cmd using `bin/kyuubi-ctl`:
+  You can just start the new Kyuubi Server, and then run cmd using `bin/kyuubi-ctl`:

   ```shell
   ./bin/kyuubi-ctl delete server --host "kyuubi.host" --port "${PORT_FPR_OLD_KYUUBI_SERVER}"